 Preparation is the best action to build confidence and is key to a successful interview.
 It’s imperative to test and practice before a video interview so you can use that small window of time to demonstrate why your skills, experience, education and personality are a perfect fit for their practice.
 You’ll be prepared to show by example how you can provide their patients with a virtual visit that is engaging, authentic, productive, and establishes a patient connection essential to healing.

 Now that you’re prepared to master the logistics of a video interview, you’re ready to move on to preparing for the interview questions and dialogue.
 I created a comprehensive eCourse, Master the Interview, to provide the guidance and information you need to prepare for an interview in this field.
 I also wrote an article about common interview mistakes to avoid.

 Your ideal career within the Integrative and Functional Medicine realm is out there.
 Let us help you discover it.
-We offer bi-monthly email notifications about the latest opportunities and career tips in the field of Integrative and Functional Medicine.
+We also offer bi-monthly email notifications about the latest opportunities and career tips in the field of Integrative and Functional Medicine.
 Sign up here for our jobs announcement eBlast and newsletter.